biplopghimire/biplopghimire/README.md

 ### **Tartan Ninja**
 - Created a Carnegie Mellon University-inspired clone of the classic game "Fruit Ninja" using Python.

-### **Equity Research Automation**
+### **Say it with Sweets Website**
-- Built financial data pipelines and reporting tools during my internship at Ridgewood Investments.
+- Redisnged a website for a bakery located in Altoona, PA using HTML, CSS, and Javascript.

 ---